 How optimization affects the debug experience

-Therefore, there is a trade-off between optimizing code and the debug experience.
+There is a trade-off between optimizing code and the debug experience.

-close to the source code.
+directly corresponds to the source code.